PrinceAkaid/Crazy-PvP-Pack/README.md

 ---

 ### **📢 Pro Tip: Share the Pack! 📢**
 Love the **Crazy PvP Pack**?
-Share it with your friends and teammates!
-The more, the merrier – and the more epic your battles will be.
-Let’s make Minecraft PvP **CRAZY** together!
+Share it with your friends and your squad!
+The more, the merrier - your battles will be that much more enjoyable!
+Let's go **CRAZY** in Minecraft PvP together!